This set of Biomedical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Phonocardiography (PCG)”.

 2. In arrhythmia monitoring system, it gives alarm light signals whenever the prematured or widened ectopic beats exist up to the rate of ___________

 c) 6/min or 10/min

 d) 6/min or 12/min

-Explanation: In arrhythmia monitoring instrument, , it gives alarm light signals whenever the prematured or widened ectopic beat exist up to the rate of 6/min or 12/min.It is one of the operating sequence of the arrhythmia monitoring instrument.
+Explanation: In arrhythmia monitoring instrument, it gives alarm light signals whenever the prematured or widened ectopic beat exist up to the rate of 6/min or 12/min.It is one of the operating sequences of the arrhythmia monitoring instrument.

 3. In automated arrhythmia monitoring system, which task is performed after the Ventricular fibrillation detection?

 Explanation: In automated arrhythmia monitoring system, Rhythm definition is performed after the Ventricular fibrillation detection.
 Rhythm definition is also performed after the beat labeling and atrial fibrillation detection in automated arrhythmia monitoring and analysis system.

 4. In signal conditioning, ECG signal is amplified, filtered with 0.05-100 Hz for monitoring purposes and 1-40 Hz for diagnostic purposes.